-VCSU selected as top public regional college in North Dakota and a Best Value School by U.S. News and World Report
+VCSU Selected as Top Public College and Best Value School by U.S. News

 26th consecutive year VCSU has been ranked by the publication

 Valley City, ND – Valley City State University (VCSU) today announced it has been ranked as the top regional public college in North Dakota for the third consecutive year by U.S. News and World Report.

 The 2024 U.S. News Best Colleges report was released this morning.
 VCSU has been ranked for 26 consecutive years.
 This year, VCSU was also ranked as a Best Value School, a Top Performer on Social Mobility, and a Best College for Veterans.